 - Loop 2, competitor loop: expand into adjacent companies, because most teams do not have a lead shortage, they have a market map shortage

-- Loop 3, people loop: find role-alike buyers only after account qualification, because people-first prospecting is how you build a faster bullshit cannon
+- Loop 3, people loop: find role-alike buyers only after account qualification, because people-first prospecting usually gives you a larger pile of irrelevant contacts

 - Loop 4, timing loop: enrich and monitor those accounts for changes, because without timing you do not have agentic lead generation, you have a nicer spreadsheet

-That is what this guide is going to do: take those four loops, wire them into one practical workflow, and show you the exact code and response shapes I would use if I were a founder trying to steal market share from better-funded competitors.
+That is what this guide does.
+It wires those four loops into one workflow and shows the code and response shapes I would use if I were trying to sell into the same market as Stripe and Shopify.

 seed domains -> customer loop -> competitor loop -> people loop -> timing loop -> queue